DanishUnicorn/fbcpq/README.md

-NFOK14019U - Microbiology of Fermented Food and Beverages Course Notes
+NPLK14014U - Fruit and Berry Crop Physiology and Quality Course Notes
-- Welcome to the NFOK14019U Course Notes repository!
+- Welcome to the NPLK14014U Course Notes repository!
-This repository is created for students enrolled in the NFOK14019U course at the University of Copenhagen, covering the period from September to November 2024.
+This repository is created for students enrolled in the NPLK14014U course at the University of Copenhagen, covering the period from September 2025 to November 2025.

 Overview
 - This repository contains notes and materials relevant to the course.
 It is intended as a resource for students to enhance their learning experience.